citahub/cita-sdk-java/README.rst

 Build instructions
 ------------------

-web3j includes integration tests for running against a live Ethereum client.
+nervosj includes integration tests for running against a live Ethereum client.
 If you do not have a client running, you can exclude their execution as per the below instructions.

 To run a full build (excluding integration tests):